CatenaryCloudHQ/ts-printerr/README.md

 ]
 ```

-Some return type and declared output differ in structure or optional fields.
-Agents can figure such errors out in seconds since they get proper context.
+I truncated output, the errors shows some incompatible return type with declared output in the structure or optional fields.
+Agents can figure such errors out in seconds since they get proper context, which makes this script a great feedback loop for agents.

 # Alternatives